-We don't have to choose between allowing our financial system to collapse and spending billions of taxpayer dollars to bail out Wall Street banks.
-As President, I will ensure that the financial rescue plan helps stop foreclosures and protects your money instead of enriching CEOs.
+We don't have to choose between letting our financial system run wild, and stifling growth and innovation.
+As President, I will ensure that the financial rescue plan Congress passed helps stop foreclosures and protects your money instead of enriching CEOs.
 And I will put in place the common-sense regulations I've been calling for throughout this campaign so that Wall Street can never cause a crisis like this again.
 That's the change we need.